 5) This refers to the communication path between manufacturer/developer and CCB to obtain the certificate described at no. 3) above.
 Details of this interface are out of scope of the present discussion.

-6) The manufacturer/developer obtains the registered App-ID on this communication link from the App-Id Registry.
-After the manufacturer/developer has obtained a CCB-issued certificate which includes this registered App-ID, it returns this certificate to the App-Id Registry as proof of successful compliance registration.
+6) The manufacturer/developer obtains the registered App-ID on this communication link from the App-ID Registry Function.
+After the manufacturer/developer has obtained a CCB-issued certificate which includes this registered App-ID, it returns this certificate to the App-ID Registry Function as proof of successful compliance registration.
 This information is stored as metadata in the Registry.

 7) This refers to delivery of the device/software to the end customer (if the AE is implemented as Software module, it could be downloaded e.g. from a web store).